 Overall, the Mooer mini pedals power supply is great for your small pedalboard when you take into account the price, the size, and its fantastic performance.
 For now, this is my best power supply for small pedalboards.

 2) T-Rex Junior Small Pedal Power Supply

 The T-rex range of power supplies is somewhat on the higher end of the spectrum.
 This includes their smallest power supply which is this T-rex Junior.
-T-rex are a trusted brand and are most well known for the quality effects and power supplies that they make.
+T-rex is a trusted brand and is most well known for the quality effects and power supplies that they make.
 This small power supply has properly isolated outputs however, only powers 5 pedals.

 The fact that it only powers 5 pedals may be a downside for some guitarists whilst for others, this might be the perfect amount for a mini-pedalboard.